Introduction to landscape lighting

 What are the main components of a landscape lighting system?

-The first major component of a lighting system is the fixture.
-It not only houses the light source but helps to direct the light towards the area you wish to illuminate.
-The next major component of a 12-volt lighting system is the low voltage transformer.
-This is the 120-volt power supply that converts line voltage current down to 12-volt AC.
-The final two components of your system are wire and wiring connectors.
-These carry the power out from the transformer to the fixtures in the yard.
+The first major component of a landscape lighting system is the fixture.
+It not only houses the light source but helps to direct the light toward the area you wish to illuminate.

 What are the common types of landscape lighting fixtures?